Reset-Type-Studio/Glyphs-Scripts/README.md

 ## Contributions & Feedback
 - Found a bug?
 Want to add a new feature?
 - Feel free to contribute improvements via Pull Requests.

+## Acknowledgements
+- Thanks to Peter Nowel for teaching me Python for Glyphs
+- In some scripts I used the help of IA, specially for Vanilla stuff (sorry Peter)

 ## License
 Copyright 2025 Fernando Díaz & Reset Type Studio.